seud0nym/tch-gui-unhide/utilities/README.md

 A collection of utility scripts for your Technicolor router.

 ## de-telstra
-This script applies most of the hardening recommendations from https://hack-technicolor.readthedocs.io/en/stable/Hardening/, modified to only apply those that are applicable to later model devices such as the TG800vac and DJA0231.
+This script applies most of the hardening recommendations from https://hack-technicolor.readthedocs.io/en/stable/Hardening/.

 In addition, it automatically:
 - Overwrites the */etc/dropbear/authorized_keys* file with either: